signfang/DrumMachinePO/README.md

 **Syncing with Pocket Operator**

-When Sync mode enabled, DrumMachinePO shifts all the drum sounds to the right channel.
+When Sync mode is enabled, DrumMachinePO shifts all the drum sounds to the right channel.

 Left channel is reserved for sync signal, which is just a click sound that fires 1,3,5,7... steps.

-This is equivalent of Pocket Operator sync mode 2.
-(SY2)
+This is equivalent of Pocket Operator sync mode 1.
+(SY1)

 Since there are no "stereo in" in Playdate, Playdate should be the first one in the chain.